When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Royal Canin Digest Sensitive

-The Sphynx is a breed known for a sensitive tummy, even at the best of times.
+The Sphynx is a breed famous for a sensitive tummy, even at the best of times.
 Royal Canin makes wet food that is perfect for sensitive stomachs.
 Thin slices of meat in a tasty gravy.
-This high-protein formula is full of flavor and easy for cats to digest.
+The high-protein formula is full of flavor and easy for cats to digest.
 Pork and chicken organs and meat by-products provide protein.

 This is a low-fiber recipe, just 1.7% max, making it a good match for the sensitive Sphynx.
 It is free of things like peas and pea protein that can be hard to break down.
 Developed to support wellness and health and is great for weight management.